acearchive/acearchive.lgbt/content/docs/contributing/best-practices.md

 ## Include citations where applicable

-If the artifact contains a published work, include a citation for it as a separate file using a standardized file format like BibTeX.
+If you're referencing a published work, include a citation for it as a separate file using a standardized file format like BibTeX.
 These files can be imported into reference managers like [Zotero](https://www.zotero.org/) and help people cite the work or find it on the web.

-## Include both files and links in artifacts when possible
+## Include both files and links in your submission

-The two ways to include content in an artifact are *files* and *links*.
+The two ways to include content in your submission are *files* and *links*.

-If the content is a file like a PDF, image, or video, include it in the artifact as a file and also add a link to where it can be found on the web.
+If the content is a file like a PDF, image, or video, include it in your submission as a file and also add a link to where it can be found on the web.
 This ensures that people can always trace where content came from.

 When possible, make sure you link to reputable, permanent sites like libraries, journal databases, or archives like the Internet Archive.